sandiegocs/website/content/news/dr-afshin-beheshti.md

 Dr. Afshin Beheshti is a bioinformatics researcher at NASA Ames Research Center.
 Dr. Beheshti has previously worked COVID-19, cancer research and currently space biology.
 Dr. Beheshti leads research groups, specifically AWG.
 AWG gives an opportunity to individuals such as students to explore scientific research.

 Interested in contacting Dr. Beheshti?
-Reach out to him [on Linkedin](https://www.linkedin.com/in/afshinbeheshti/) or e-mail him at `afshin.beheshti@nasa.gov`
+Reach out to him [on Linkedin](https://www.linkedin.com/in/afshinbeheshti/) or e-mail him at `afshin.beheshti@nasa.gov`.

+Watch our interview with Dr. Afshin Beheshti [on YouTube](https://youtube.com/watch?v=oW_VLaO1RgA) or [listen wherever you get your podcasts.](/podcast)

 ## Cool links
 - [NASA Gene Labs](https://genelab.nasa.gov/) (`https://genelab.nasa.gov/`)